jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.4.3 Data Transfer Signals

 **A(31..0)** (Address Bus) Bidirectional
 This bus is driven by the bus master and tristated by inactive bus masters.
 The local bus devices may drive this bus with either TTL or LVTTL level logic.
 However, the AmigaPCI drives this bus at TTL levels.
-As such, it is necessary that the local bus Card devices be TTL, TTL tolerant, or use level shifting to convert the incoming TTL levels to the voltage required.
+As such, it is necessary that the Local Bus Card devices be TTL, TTL tolerant, or use level shifting to convert the incoming TTL levels to the voltage required.

 **D(31..0)** (Data Bus) Bidirectional
 This bus is driven by the bus master for writes and the target device for reads and tristated by inactive bus masters.
 The local bus devices may drive this bus with either TTL or LVTTL level logic.
 However, the AmigaPCI drives this bus at TTL levels.
-As such, it is necessary that the local bus Card devices be TTL, TTL tolerant, or use level shifting to convert the incoming TTL levels to the voltage required.
+As such, it is necessary that the Local Bus Card devices be TTL, TTL tolerant, or use level shifting to convert the incoming TTL levels to the voltage required.

 **PORT** (Port Size) Input
 This LVTTL signal is driven by the target device and tristated by inactive target devices.
 Strictly address driven.
 Used to indicate the data bus width of the target device.
 Logic low (0) indicates a 32-bit port.
 Logic high (1) indicates a 16-bit port.